Park Hyatt Marrakech Now Open (Finally!)

 Many of us into points love Park Hyatt, since it’s a luxury brand that allows us to earn & redeem points, and take advantage of elite benefits.
-The Park Hyatt Marrakech has been in the works for a very long time, and until recently, had a seemingly endless opening delay.
-There’s now an exciting update, as the property has suddenly opened its doors!
+The Park Hyatt Marrakech has been in the works for a very long time, and has had a seemingly endless opening delay.
+There’s now an exciting update, as the hotel just had its grand opening.

 Morocco has become an increasingly popular tourist destination in recent years, though Marrakech lacks good luxury points hotels.
-That has now changed, with the opening of the Park Hyatt Marrakech as of late December 2023.
+That has finally changed, with the opening of the Park Hyatt Marrakech, as of July 1, 2024.

 Park Hyatt Marrakech property